 If you fail to appear in court on the recite date, a warrant for your arrested will be issued.
 This warrant can be cancelled by either paying the citation in full, posting a bond, or going to jail until a special hearing can be scheduled with the court.

-When you miss court, a driver’s license forfeiture and vehicle registration block will be mailed to the Ohio Bureau of Motor Vehicles 30 days after your missed court date.
+When you miss court, a driver’s license forfeiture and vehicle registration block will be sent to the Ohio Bureau of Motor Vehicles 30 days after your missed court date.
 The driver’s license forfeiture and vehicle registration block will not be released until all court-ordered fines, costs, and restitutions are paid in full.

-What are the maximum possible penalties for Misdemeanor charges?
+What are the maximum possible penalties for misdemeanor charges?

-Fourth degree (M4) – maximum fine $250, plus costs, and/or up to 30 days in jail
+Fourth degree misdemeanor (M4) – maximum fine $250 plus court costs, and/or up to 30 days in jail

-Third degree (M3) – maximum fine $500, plus costs, and/or up to 60 days in jail
+Third degree misdemeanor (M3) – maximum fine $500 plus court costs, and/or up to 60 days in jail

-Second degree (M2) – maximum fine $750, plus costs, and/or up to 90 days in jail
+Second degree misdemeanor (M2) – maximum fine $750 plus court costs, and/or up to 90 days in jail

-First degree (M1) – maximum fine $1000, plus costs, and/or up to 180 days in jail
+First degree misdemeanor (M1) – maximum fine $1000 plus court costs, and/or up to 180 days in jail

 How can I find out how many points I have on my license?